North Carolina Association of Cooperative Extension Specialists – BYLAWS

 - Duties of the president: The president shall preside at all meetings of the association.
-The president shall serve as the liaison person for the association to extension administration, appoint standing and ad hoc committees of the association, serve as an ex-officio member of the professional improvement & affairs committee, function as chairman of the executive committee and board of directors and serve on the executive committee of the North Carolina Federation of Cooperative Extension Associations.
+The president shall serve as the liaison person for the association to extension administration, appoint standing and ad hoc committees of the association, serve as an ex-officio member of the professional development committee, function as chairman of the executive committee and board of directors and serve on the executive committee of the Joint Council of Extension Professionals (JCEP).

 - Duties of the president-elect: The president-elect shall preside at the association’s meetings in the absence of the president.
 The president-elect shall serve as chairman of the program committee and ex-officio member of the recognition and awards committee.
 In the event the president cannot complete their term, the president-elect shall act in the president’s absence.
-The president-elect shall also serve on the executive committee of the North Carolina Federation of Cooperative Extension Associations.
+The president-elect shall also serve on the executive committee of the Joint Council of Extension Professionals (JCEP).

-- Duties of the past-president: The past-president shall serve as chair of the professional improvement & affairs committee and serve as an official delegate at the annual meeting of the North Carolina Federation of Cooperative Extension Associations.
+- Duties of the past-president: The past-president shall serve as chair of the professional development committee and serve as an official delegate at the annual meeting of the Joint Council of Extension Professionals (JCEP).

 - Duties of the secretary: The secretary shall record the minutes of the meetings for the Board of Directors and the Membership Business Meetings, maintain a current membership list, keep treasurer informed of current membership, and conduct any necessary correspondence of the association.
 The secretary shall maintain the records of the association.